IT’S MORE THAN A DESK JOB!

 - Be a United States citizen.

 - Hold a bachelor’s degree from an accredited college.
-Course work completed must include 48 semester hours in engineering, math, or sciences that pertain to NOAA’s missions, and college level calculus or physics.
+Course work completed must include 48 semester hours in engineering, math, or sciences that pertain to NOAA’s missions.

 - Be in excellent health with normal color vision and uncorrected visual acuity no worse than 20/400 in each eye, correctable to 20/20.